 About a week after my son’s appointment at the allergist, the physician’s assistant who saw my son sent a detailed letter to my home and to my pediatrician, summarizing her findings and the plan of care.

 While this experience of care coordination may be a simple one, it made a difference to me and my family.
-The coordination between the pediatrician, the allergist, and pharmacy improved our experience of care and helped ensure I took all the recommended follow-up steps as quickly as possible.
-The allergist’s follow-up communication after my son’s appointment also ensured my son’s small care team – his parents, pediatrician, and allergist – were all on the same page about next steps in his care plan.
+The coordination between the pediatrician, the allergist, and the pharmacy improved our experience of care and helped ensure I took all the recommended follow-up steps as quickly as possible.
+The allergist’s follow-up communication after my son’s appointment also ensured my son’s small care team – his parents, pediatrician, and allergist – were all on the same page about the next steps in his care plan.

 Care coordination can mean a variety of different things, but ultimately, it is a patient-centered approach that strives to meet the needs and preferences of individuals while strengthening the caregiving capabilities of families and service providers.